Who We Are . . .

 - Students set goals and are provided with incentives to reach those goals.

-- Students receive STAR BUCKS for whole class recognition and redeem them for whole class special events.
+- Students receive LEADER BUCKS for whole class recognition and redeem them for whole class special events.

-- Students receive STAR TICKETS for individual student recognition
+- Students receive LEADER TICKETS for individual student recognition

-- Students redeem STAR TICKETS FOR tangible and Staff contribution intangible incentives for recognition.
+- Students redeem LEADER TICKETS FOR tangible and Staff contribution intangible incentives for recognition.

 - High Academic Performance Recognition throughout the year for Reading, Social Studies, Science, State Test Performance, and Perfect Attendance.

-- PBIS School Wide Assembly Boosters to celebrate student behavioral and academic success throughout the year.
+- LEADER IN ME School Wide Assembly Boosters to celebrate student behavioral and academic success throughout the year.

 - School leaders work with teachers to make adjustments in curriculum and assessments throughout the year to advance student learning and achievement of academic goals.